ElectricNightOwl/ArmSwinger/README.md

 ### Play Area vertical adjustment
 The play area is constantly adjusted based on the position of the headset and the terrain underneath it.
 Your physical floor will always match up with the terrain directly under your headset.
 This occurs both when moving artificially and when moving physically.

+This behavior can be overriden when not arm swinging with the Only Height Adjust While Arm Swinging feature.

 ### Out of Bounds
 Out of Bounds can be triggered in multiple ways - if the headset tries to go through the terrain, if the player tries to climb a slope that is too steep, if the player tries to fall down a slope that is too steep, if the player tries to walk along a steep slope, or if the headset goes outside the world entirely.
 These conditions are toggleable and tweakable.
 Alternatively, Out of Bounds can be disabled entirely, leaving it to you to handle these conditions.

 ### Vertical Raycast
 Play Area vertical adjustment and Out of Bounds detection are handled by a raycast shot from the middle of the headset, downwards in world space.
 The raycast is shot once per frame.
 This allows ArmSwinger to place the play area vertically based on where the ray hits.
 ArmSwinger also compares this frame's raycast to the last frame's raycast to determine the angle of terrain the user is crossing (and trigger an Out of Bounds condition if appropriate).
 These angles are cached over multiple frames and analyzed together before making a rewind decision, allowing the user to traverse small steep obstacles without triggering a rewind.

 Prevent Wall Walking uses a second raycast shot just to the left (relative to the direction of movement) of the height raycast.
 It then calculates the angle between the two raycast shots to determine if the player is wallwalking.
-This raycasy is only shot when an angle check is done, not every frame.
+This raycast is only shot when an angle check is done, not every frame.

 ### Rewind
 If you use one of the Out of Bounds Prevention features and the player goes Out of Bounds, ArmSwinger will rewind the player to a previous safe position.
 Safe positions are cached as the player moves across "safe" ground.
 By default, only ground that the player can fall down, climb up, and walk across is considered "safe" and is cached.
 This prevents situations where you fall down a slope you can't then climb back up if you get stuck halfway down.